-While The Fordwich Arms is still very much a pub, with a 1930s bar and large open fireplace where locals still sit and drink, it is the adjoining oak panelled dining room (and its beautiful outside covered terrace) in which the trio have made their mark.
+While The Fordwich Arms is still very much a pub, with a 1930s bar and large open fireplace where locals still sit and drink, it is the adjoining oak panelled dining room (and its beautiful outside covered terrace) in which the duo have made their mark.

 The restaurant serves a five-course tasting menu plus a selection of snacks, bread and petits fours as well as a large à la carte offering that also starts with snacks before entering more usual menu territory.